typio/typio-editor/README.md

 # typio

-> Lightweight Customizable Performant WYSIWYG Rich Text Editor
+> Lightweight, Robust, Customizable, Performant WYSIWYG Editor for the Web

-This text editor is indended to be similar to Medium's text editor in appearance and is intended for use in a blog type website with limited and opinionated styling options for creating a cohesive website look i.e. only one font-family, font color, etc... per document.

-The editor features a floating or set toolbar with a customizable formatting buttons.
+This is a customizable Medium-style text editor.

 ## Install